UnitTestBot/UTBotJava/Logging.md

 `val logger = Logger.getInstance(CodeGenerator::class.java)`

-Instead of recording them in files only, we can put them right into IntelliJ IDEA.
+Instead of placing loggers output in the standard stream or a file, we can put them right into IntelliJ IDEA.
 So, let\`s do it then! 😃

 1. In UTBot repository find Gradle > Tasks > intellij > runIde and choose it with the right button click